colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

   });
 {% endhighlight %}

-There's nothing fancy here, we just initialise IndexDB and create the `templates` object store which will contain the HTML content of our cached partials.
+Nothing revolutionary, we just initialise IndexDB and create the `templates` object store which will contain the HTML content of our cached partials.
 And because the IndexDB Api is mostly async, we'll be using [Promises][promises] to ensure everything is setup before we start storing objects.